canonical/vanilla-framework/templates/docs/patterns/navigation.md

 It allows grouping the links into navigation sections and nesting them up to three levels.

-Current page in the side navigation should be highlighted by adding `is-active` class to the corresponding `p-side-navigation__link` element.
+Current page in the side navigation should be highlighted by adding `aria-current="page"` attribute to the corresponding `p-side-navigation__link` element.
+Alternatively, if `aria-current` attribute cannot be set, the `is-active` class can be used instead.

 Use `p-side-navigation__status` inside `p-side-navigation__link` elements to add status labels or icons on right side of navigation items.